grahampugh/grahampugh.github.io/_posts/2021-10-05-macsysadmin-presentation.md

 comments: true
 ---

-On 07 October 2021, I am proud to be presenting at the [MacSysAdmin Online Conerernce 2021](https://www.macsysadmin.se/program/program.html), on **AutoPkg Everything - How ETH Zürich extends the AutoPkg framework beyond uploading packages**.
+Today, 07 October 2021, I am proud to be presenting at the [MacSysAdmin Online Conerernce 2021](https://www.macsysadmin.se/program/program.html), on **AutoPkg Everything - How ETH Zürich extends the AutoPkg framework beyond uploading packages**.

 This post contains links to everything that was presented that is publicly available.